Video-Driven Graph Network-Based Simulators: Experiments

 \paragraph{Task \& Datasets}

 We consider four distinct classes of systems: \texttt{water}, \texttt{sand}, \texttt{snow}, and \texttt{elastic}, simulated using the Taichi-MPM simulator \cite{taichiMPM}.
 Most of these system classes inherently lack interoperability.
 For instance, \texttt{snow} particles form clumps, a characteristic absent in other systems.
+The \texttt{elastic} particles rigidly maintain their internal structure, resulting in a stiff object that rebounds from the environment's boundaries, behaving similarly to a rubber ball.
 Rather than quantitatively assessing the accuracy for systems not included in the training dataset, we focus on the representations generated by the \textsc{Video Encoder}.
 Subsequently, we sample points within this latent space, feed them into the GNS and analyze the impact of the video encoding on final predictions.